daniel-broadhead/daily-dev/notes/Week_6_Notes.md

 # Leetcode
 - Prefix_table and practice of hashmaps more.
+- Caught up on using an else, rather than an elif, which led to error cases.
+- 3 sum practice for 2 pointer problems and logic

 # Projects
 - Add deleting functionality to the update_library script.
-And a func to view the library?
+And a func to view the library? - Delete added